 Bioproduct concept is progressing according the plan

 Expanding the product range to completely new bioproducts is a central principle of the bioproduct mill.
-So far, the production of product gas, biogas and sulphuric acid have been started in the mill´s ecosystem.
+New products in the bioproduct concept are product gas, sulphuric acid, biopellets and biogas.

 - Bark-derived product gas is produced for the mill’s own use, whereby the mill is fully free of fossil fuels.
 The renewable product gas is replacing some 45,000 m3 of heavy fuel oil a year.